Second Boer War: Boers besiege Ladysmith, Mafeking and Kimberley

 Lastly, over 360 km to the south of Mafeking lay the diamond mining city of Kimberley, which was also subjected to a siege.
-Although not militarily significant, it nonetheless represented an enclave of British imperialism on the borders of the Orange Free State and was hence an important Boer objective.
+Although not militarily significant, it represented an enclave of British imperialism on the borders of the Orange Free State and was hence an important Boer objective.
 In early November, about 7,500 Boer began their siege, again content to starve the town into submission.
 Despite Boer shelling, the 40,000 inhabitants, of which only 5,000 were armed, were under little threat, because the town was well-stocked with provisions.
-The garrison was commanded by Lieutenant Colonel Robert Kekewich, although Cecil Rhodes was also a prominent figure in the town's defences.
+The garrison was commanded by Lieutenant Colonel Robert Kekewich, although Rhodes was also a prominent figure in the town's defences.

-Siege life took its toll on both the defending soldiers and the civilians in the cities of Mafeking, Ladysmith, and Kimberley as food began to grow scarce after a few weeks.
+Siege life took its toll on the defending soldiers and civilians, as food began to grow scarce after a few weeks.
 In Mafeking, Sol Plaatje wrote, "I saw horseflesh for the first time being treated as a human foodstuff."
-The cities under siege also dealt with constant artillery bombardment, making the streets a dangerous place.
+The cities also dealt with constant artillery bombardment, making the streets dangerous.
 Near the end of the siege of Kimberley, it was expected that the Boers would intensify their bombardment, so Rhodes displayed a notice encouraging people to go down into shafts of the Kimberley Mine for protection.
-The townspeople panicked, and people surged into the mine-shafts constantly for a 12-hour period.
+The townspeople panicked, and people surged into the mineshafts constantly for a 12-hour period.
 Although the bombardment never came, this did nothing to diminish the anxious civilians' distress.
-The most well-heeled of the townspeople, including Cecil Rhodes, sheltered in the Sanatorium, site of the present-day McGregor Museum; the poorer residents, notably the black population, did not have any shelter from shelling.
+The most well-heeled of the townspeople, including Rhodes, sheltered in the Sanatorium, site of the present-day McGregor Museum; the poorer residents, notably the black population, did not have any shelter from shelling.

-In retrospect, the Boers' decision to commit themselves to sieges (Sitzkrieg) was a mistake and one of the best illustrations of their lack of strategic vision.
-Historically, it had little in its favour.
+In retrospect, the Boers' decision to commit themselves to sieges (Sitzkrieg) was a mistake and an illustration of their lack of strategic vision.
 Of the seven sieges in the First Boer War, the Boers had prevailed in none.
-More importantly, it handed the initiative back to the British and allowed them time to recover, which they did.
-Generally speaking, throughout the campaign, the Boers were too defensive and passive, wasting the opportunities they had for victory.
-Yet that passiveness also testified to the fact that they had no desire to conquer British territory, but only to preserve their ability to rule in their own territory.
+More importantly, it handed the initiative back to the British and allowed them to recover.
+Generally throughout the campaign, the Boers were too defensive and passive, wasting the opportunities they had for victory.
+Yet that passivity testified to the fact they had no desire to conquer British territory, but only to preserve their ability to rule in their own territory.